Your longevity starts here

 • Combination: Abnormal findings simultaneously appearing across several different metrics.

 The Emerald Perspective: Your wearable is a powerful early warning system, but it's not a diagnostic tool.
 Its real value lies in signalling when to engage with expert medical guidance, not to self-diagnose.
+Context matters enormously.
+Your unique medical history, any known conditions and current medications all profoundly influence what "abnormal" means for you.
+Even concerning wearable trends are signals for evaluation, not definitive diagnoses—they help you assess whether to seek professional advice or simply monitor.

 Longevity starts with awareness